Dear Reader,

 While its first movement is serene with untiring flowery arpeggios throughout, its second movement is like a conjunction leading to the explosive finale.

-Here is my attempt to play the 1st movement, taken it a little faster - apologies for the disturbances in the background and muddy bass at places.
+Here is my attempt to play the 1st movement, taken it a little faster - apologies for the disturbances in the background, muddy bass and minor glitches at places.

 Disclaimer: As it is self-taught, there could be differences in interpretation and execution :-)